bernie-skipole/indi/README.md

 inditoredis(indi_host, redis_host)
 ```

-### indiredis.indimqtt
+### indiredis.inditomqtt

-Intended to be run on a device at the observatory (a Raspberry pi), together with indiserver or an indi driver.
+Intended to be run on a device at the observatory (a Raspberry pi), together with indiserver.

 Receives/transmitts XML data between indiserver on port 7624 and MQTT which sends data to the remote web/gui server.

 Example Python script running at the observatory:

 ```
-from indiredis import indimqtt, indi_server, mqtt_server
+from indiredis import inditomqtt, indi_server, mqtt_server

 # define the hosts/ports where servers are listenning, these functions return named tuples.